ziapeltagames/six-winters/docs/RULES.md

 1. Place an action die on an open create asset slot for the pool matching the location's resource
     * The action die must be placed in an open slot less than or equal to the character's skill for creating assets at this location
 2. Move a resource die from pool that is **less than or equal to** the value of the placed action die

-Note that the stability progress bonus allows players to move **all** resource dice matching the value of the action die.
-This allows players to potentially create multiple assets with one action die.

 ## Trade